5 Things to Know About the iOS 14.4 Update

 Apple’s pushed the iOS 14.4 beta to developers and that means those enrolled in the company’s developer program can download the pre-release version of the update right now.

-The company will also push the iOS 14.4 beta to those enrolled in the Beta Software Program.
-While a developer account requires you to pay Apple, the Beta Software Program is free to anyone with a compatible device and working Apple ID.
-Most people should install the public iOS 14.4 beta when it arrives.
+The company’s also pushed the iOS 14.4 beta to those enrolled in the Beta Software Program.
+While a developer account requires a paid membership, the Beta Software Program is free to anyone with a compatible device and working Apple ID.
+Most people should install the public iOS 14.4 beta.

 Before you download the iOS 14.4 beta onto your phone remember that pre-release software is almost always plagued with bugs and performance issues.
 These issues could impact the performance of your core apps, your device’s battery life, and its overall speed which makes it a less than ideal daily driver.